x75/x75.github.io/_posts/2020-12-19-dynatropes.md

 ---
 layout: post
-title: dynatropes
+title: Dynatropes
 comments: true
 tags: definitions motion robotics principles research philosophy organization-of-behavior smp jcl gt
 ---

-### Dynatropes

-#### What is a dynatrope?
+### What is a dynatrope?

+#### Dynatropes use what they have

+tl;dr Dynatropes use what they have and make the best of that.
+They learn the limit of their gear before moving on to more gear.

-tl;dr Like plants are things that move towards more light, dynatropes are things that move towards more options.
-A dynatropism is a motion towards regions in space that provide more possibilities for different and effective actions.
+Like plants are things that move towards more light, dynatropes are things that move towards more options.
+A dynatropism is a motion towards regions in space that provide more possibilities for more effective actions.
 A dynatrope is a thing performing this motion.

 #### That's cool, but do we need this word?